top of page

 What happens in a 20 minute consultation?

 In our first meeting, we'll talk about what's brought you here, what you're hoping for and any questions you might have.
-Most importantly, we'll get a sense whether we feel we can work together.
+Most importantly, we'll get a sense of whether we feel we can work together.

 If you decide you'd like to continue, we can arrange a time for weekly 50-minute sessions but you don't have to decide straight away.
 If you'd like a few days to think about it, that's absolutely fine.

-It's completely normal to feel unsure about what to say in therapy especially at the beginning There's no right or wrong topic and you don't need to plan anything in advance.
+It's completely normal to feel unsure about what to say in therapy especially at the beginning.
+There's no right or wrong topic and you don't need to plan anything in advance.

 You might want to talk about something that's worrying you, a difficult experience from the past, a relationship or emotions that feel overwhelming or strangely absent.
 You can bring whatever feels real for you in the moment, even it's confusion or silence.